sderaut/obmenux/README.md

 - obmenu3 which is written in Pascal and compiled with its Pascal dependencies
 - obmenu [untitled version] by GLolol, 2015

 This current obmenux started with just copying files and editing them to see what would happen.
-So it doesn't have a automatic GitHub connection as a fork of any other version.
+So it doesn't have an automatic GitHub connection as a fork of any other version.
 It's a messy version that needs some of its experimental code cleaned up before it would be suitable for packaging in a distribution's official repository.